-Most stargazers need binoculars, a moon-free night and a detailed sky chart, like the one here or here.
-This world is bigger than Earth, but it’s also 20 times farther from the sun than Earth is from the sun.
+Most stargazers need binoculars, a moon-free night and a detailed sky chart, like the one here or here or here.
+Uranus is bigger than Earth, but it’s also 20 times farther from the sun than Earth is from the sun.

 Uranus is the seventh planet outward from the sun.
-Even on a moonless night, Uranus appears no brighter than the faintest visible stars.
+Even on a moonless night, this world appears no brighter than the faintest visible stars.